omadaniTet/sparse-moving-averages/README.txt

 - See SMAs.py for a number of SMAs such as Sparse EMA and Qs

 - Use synthetic_experiments.py for evaluating and comparing these techniques on a few types of synthesized sequences.
-The begining of synthetic_experiments.py gives examples of runs and describes functionality.
+The beginning of synthetic_experiments.py gives examples of runs and describes functionality.